IAftabRehman/weather_app_api_project/README.md

 ### 📋 Project Description

-The **Weather App API** is a **Flutter-based mobile application** that provides users with **real-time weather updates** by fetching data from a powerful weather API.
+The **>Weather App API Project** is a **Flutter-based mobile application** that provides users with **real-time weather updates** by fetching data from a powerful weather API.
 Whether you're planning your day or a weekend getaway, this app ensures you're always prepared for the weather.

 With features like **live temperature display**, **weather conditions**, and **location-based updates**, the app offers a sleek and intuitive experience for tracking weather conditions across any city in the world.